excelsior-oss/restler/README.md

 =======

 ### Overview
-*Restler* is a library that generates a client of a web service by its annotated Spring controller interface at runtime.
+*Restler* is a library that generates a client of a web service by its annotated Spring controller interface at runtime. *Restler* may help you to remove HTTP-specific boilerplate from your integration tests, microservices and [thirdparty HTTP API clients](https://github.com/excelsior-oss/restler/wiki/GitHub-client).

 **EPA warning: Restler currently is in early public access stage and it is neither feature complete, tested in production or backward compatible**

 ### Features
+ * Easuly extensible architecture
  * Custom authentication, authorization and errors mapping strategies.
  * Form-based authorization.
  * Cookie and HTTP Basic authentication.
- * Automatic reauthorization.
- * Exception class name based error mapping strategy.
- * Support of async controllers through methods returning DefferedResult or Callabe objects
+ * Support of async controllers through methods returning Future, DefferedResult or Callabe objects
+ * Experemental Spring Data Rest support

 ### Simple usage example